 Battle of Bedriacum

 After several days of inactivity on April 15, 69 CE.
 Salwius gave the order to march towards the opponent’s position.
 After the armies arrived at Vitellius’ camp, there was a fight with Otho’s front guards.
 The repeated attack of Vitellius’s ride finally crashed the opponent who had escaped.
-Soon Otho’s main forces arrived, which clashed with Vitellius’ infantry.
+Soon Otho’s main forces arrived and clashed with Vitellius’ infantry.
 The troops of Caecina and Walens hit the weaker opponent in full force.
-There was a fierce battle, and the scales of victory tilted once to one side, to the other.
-Otho’s legionaries even managed to get one of the opponent’s legion eagles, but the counterattack of more experienced Vitellius forces ended their success, and the destruction of the enemy’s triumphant soldiers too early.
+There was a fierce battle, and the scales of victory tilted once from one side to the other.
+Otho’s legionaries even managed to get one of the opponent’s legion eagles, but the counterattack of more experienced Vitellius forces ended their success and the destruction of the enemy’s triumphant soldiers too early.
 At that time, Walens sent his ride to the weakened enemy flank, sealing the victory of Vitellius.

 These shameful events encouraged the prefect of Egypt Tiberius Julius Alexander and Syrian governor Gaius Licinius Mucianus to put forward the candidacy of the suppression army commander in Judea – Vespasian.
 It was the prefect of Egypt who declared Vespasian the emperor, starting another civil war.
 The rulers of the surrounding countries also took the oath of Vespasian.

 Second battle of Bedriacum